-Brian Blake is a Senior Fellow and Director of Corporate Relations at Hudson Institute where he focuses on U.S. domestic policy.
+Brian Blake is a Senior Fellow and Vice President of Development at Hudson Institute where he focuses on U.S. domestic policy.
 Blake has over fifteen years of Washington experience in both the public and private sectors, where he has worked on national and international policy issues.
 Prior to joining Hudson, Blake worked in policy-oriented non-profit organizations, including serving as the Managing Director of the 2017 Project and for four years as the Director of Strategic Operations at the Heritage Foundation.
 In both roles, he developed and oversaw long- and short-term strategy for promoting key policy proposals in areas such as healthcare, tax reform, regulatory reform, education, and energy, among others.

 Before Heritage, Blake worked for General Electric in the company’s Washington, DC, offices where he managed GE’s corporate public affairs strategy on defense and energy issues, and helped develop public affairs strategies for GE’s many businesses, including aviation, oil and gas, water, nuclear, wind, and coal.
 He also managed GE’s presenting sponsorship of the Ronald Reagan Centennial Celebration.